ArmanDuha8/machine-learning-threshold-displacement-energy-dataset/README.md

   Includes data for 33 monoatomic elements with features like atomic number, cohesive energy, melting temperature, density, and calculated threshold displacement energy (Ed).

 - **Polyatomic Materials**:
-  Includes data for alloys, ceramics, and semiconductors with features like stoichiometry, bond lengths, and effective threshold displacement energy (Eeff).
+  Includes data for alloys, ceramics, and semiconductors with features like stoichiometry, bond lengths, etc.

 For detailed information, refer to the metadata files in the `data/` directory.